 Stack up a couple of your boards to raise one end of the trough off the floor.
 You’re going to need some room underneath for the bolts.

 Put two bolts in each side (don’t try to do all four at once — they’re actually really hard to line up).
 Put a washer under each bolt head.

-Then cover them with a strip of tape to hold them in place.
+Then cover them with a strip of tape (paid link) to hold them in place.